Homemade Caesar dressing and herb vinaigrettes are wayyyy better than anything on a grocer’s shelf, and you can make it in a snap!

 Here’s your word-of-the-week: emulsion…meaning a mixture that doesn’t separate (oh boy, here we go).
 We all know that oil and water don’t stay mixed, and you shake a vinaigrette to temporarily combine them.
-For a more permanent solution (like in a classic Caesar dressing), well, look at that salad dressing bottle in your refrigerator – chances are there is some chemical ingredient listed as an emulsifier, i.e. something that keeps the oil and water in suspension.
-Lethicin, a substance found in egg yolks, acts as an emulsifier by attaching a water molecule to one end and a fat molecule at the other, thereby keeping them from separating…that’s why you’ll see it on a Caesar dressing label.
+For a more permanent solution (like in a classic Caesar dressing), look at that salad dressing bottle in your refrigerator.
+Chances are there is some chemical ingredient listed as an emulsifier, i.e. something that keeps the oil and water in suspension.
+Lethicin, a substance found in egg yolks, acts as an emulsifier by attaching a water molecule to one end and a fat molecule to the other, thereby keeping them from separating…that’s why you’ll see it on a Caesar dressing label.
 Since good quality mayonnaise is made from egg yolks (usually pasteurized), you can safely use it as a substitute (and you don’t have to separate eggs…win!).

 Cool tools to help along the way

-Over time I’ve discovered some tips while making Caesar dressing: I use my Cuisinart Mini Prep Plus food processor because the holes in the lid help to slow the addition properly (and I don’t have to chop the garlic!).
+Over time I’ve discovered some tips while making Caesar dressing: I use my Cuisinart Mini Prep Plus food processor because the holes in the lid help to slow the addition of the oil (and I don’t have to chop garlic!).
 I like to use a combination of olive and canola oil to lighten up the mixture (in texture, not calories), and I add the olive oil first because, as a heavier oil than canola, the emulsion holds together better.
 I’ve also learned to pulse the machine rather than just let it run so the dressing doesn’t heat up and break.
 Learn from my experience, Grasshopper!